 Della Robbia Frieze

-This frieze is a reproduction of part of a work by the Italian Renaissance sculptor Luca Della Robbia (1400-1482).
-The original, entitled "Cantoria", was carved in Florence, Italy, between 1431 and 1439.
-It may still be seen in that city, where it was created to decorate the choir loft (or "cantoria") of the Cathedral there.
-It remains one of Della Robbia's most famous works.
+The frieze is a reproduction of part of a work by Italian Renaissance sculptor Luca Della Robbia (1400-1482).
+The original, inspired by musical motifs in Psalm 150 and titled "Cantoria", was carved in marble for the choir loft (or "cantoria") of the Cathedral in Florence, Italy.
+It now resides in Florence's Museo dell'Opera del Duomo.

-The frieze you see here divides naturally into 7 panels, 5 in the middle of approximately equal size, and a narrow one at each end.
+The frieze in the Library divides naturally into 7 panels, 5 in the middle of approximately equal size, and a narrow one at each end.
 One panel appears twice: second from the left and second from the right.